SUBTOTAL Function

 The argument 3 (which represents the COUNTA function) returns the total number of visible rows.

-In Excel 2003, if you use arguments 1-11, any rows hidden by Grouping were not excluded.
-This was fixed in Excel 2007.
+In Excel 2007, if you use arguments 1-11, any rows hidden by Grouping are excluded.

-In Excel 2003, if you use arguments 1-11, any rows hidden by Nested Functions were not excluded.
-This was fixed in Excel 2007.
+In Excel 2007, if you use arguments 1-11, any rows hidden by Nested Functions are excluded.